 HASP Management will not provide any travel documentation for foreign teams.
-This includes but is not limited to, official invitations, VISA support documentation, letters to the embassy.
-The CFP, payload application and payload acceptance can be used to support your travel request.
-Any schools with foreign nationals traveling to Palestine or Fort Sumner will also need to provide a letter, on institution letterhead, identifying the foreign nationals and accepting responsibility for them while onsite.
-An example of this letter will be posted on the HASP website.
+This includes, but is not limited to, official invitations, VISA support documentation, and letters to the embassy.
+The CFP, payload application, and payload acceptance can be used to support your travel request.
+Any schools with foreign nationals traveling to Palestine or Fort Sumner must also provide a letter on institution letterhead that identifies the foreign nationals and accepts responsibility for them while onsite.
+An example of this letter will be posted on the HASP website (https://laspace.lsu.edu/hasp/Participantinfo.php) and will be included in the PSIP documentation.